 Unpicking this further, there are several approaches for assessing these internal and external influences; one of the most common–from an external aspect–is the PESTLE analysis model.
 As you would imagine, the word PESTLE is an acronym for six essential topics to consider.

 We need to complement this with a corresponding model for internal factors.
 One of the most common is the McKinsey 7S framework, which provides a summary of important internal factors that influence an organisation’s success.
-However, keeping on the theme of PESTLE, I would like to propose MORTAR (another acronym, to aid memory):
+However, keeping with the theme of PESTLE, I would like to propose MORTAR (another acronym, to aid memory):

-Notes on levels of abstraction: I am aware that this articles presents a model within a model within a model (PESTLE and MORTAR within SWOT within BMM) and that can be as obscure as Winston Churchill (and later John F Kennedy) describing something as a “riddle wrapped in a mystery inside an enigma”, however abstraction is in the very nature of models — they simplify an area of study to make it easier to digest, and you know that simplification is stretched when it’s based around a set of letters, so don’t take it too seriously; nevertheless, such models do help us to more easily recall what is covered and act as a checklist.
+Notes on levels of abstraction: I am aware that this articles presents a model within a model within a model (PESTLE and MORTAR within SWOT within BMM) and that can be as obscure as Winston Churchill (and later John F Kennedy) describing something as a “riddle wrapped in a mystery inside an enigma”; however abstraction is in the very nature of models — they simplify an area of study to make it easier to digest, and you know that simplification is stretched when it’s based around a set of letters, so don’t take it too seriously; nevertheless, such models do help us to more easily recall what is covered and act as a checklist.